skynet-guide/docs/docs/help/faq.md

   `Ledger Nano S` users have two options.
 First is the official integration you can find on the Sia support site, but but we do not recommend to use it since it is for advanced users only.
   <br><br>
-  Instead, we recommend you to check out the <a href="https://wallet.siacentral.com">Sia Central Lite wallet</a>.
+  Instead, we recommend you to check out the <a target="_blank" rel="noopener noreferrer" href="https://wallet.siacentral.com">Sia Central Lite wallet</a>.
 Works with any browser and allows you to use your `Ledger Nano S`.
 We see it as currently best possible experience for anyone looking to hold SC.
   <blockquote>
   If you are worried to use a wallet link from third party site, you can access it by visiting the `official Sia site`, clicking `download` and scrolling down to the `list of recommended apps` where Sia Central Lite Wallet is mentioned by the Sia developers.
 You might also want to know that Nate, its author, officially joined Sia Foundation as a developer in Q2 2021.
   </blockquote>